-What is a Mouth Guard?
+What Is a Mouth Guard?

-Where Can You Get a Mouth Guard?
+Where Can I Get a Mouth Guard?

-What is the Cause of My Teeth Wear?
+What Is Causing My Teeth to Wear?

 Front Teeth Wear